> Other sample legal translations from Turkish to English

 Translated from Turkish by Tim Drayton

-THIS IS THE TRANSLATION OF THE TEXT OF THE LAND REGISTRY LAW INCORPORATING AMENDMENTS MADE UNTIL 9.10.2020 AND REFLECTS THE TEXT AS IT STOOD ON 15.1.2021 AND DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.
+THIS IS THE TRANSLATION OF THE TEXT OF THE LAND REGISTRY LAW AS IT STOOD ON 19.10.2023 AND DOES NOT INCORPORATE ANY SUBSEQUENT AMENDMENTS THAT MAY HAVE BEEN MADE.

 Article 1 - Authority to register immovable property vests, if that immovable property is owned by the State, in the most senior financial officer in the place where it is located, if owned by special administrations, in the provincial governor, if owned by the General Directorate of Foundations, in the Directorate of Foundations director or officer, if owned by municipalities, in the mayor, if owned by villages, in the village head and if owned by other juristic persons established under specific statutes, in their legal representatives.
 The provisions of laws specifying the manner in which such representatives exercise their authority are not prejudiced.

-Article 2 - In business at the land registry, juristic persons must present certification that they are permitted to dispose of immovable property as per regulations from the most senior civil service administrator in the place where their head office or branch is located and as to the authorization of the representative who is to conduct the registration transaction.
+Article 2 - In juristic persons’ dealings with the land registry, certification must be presented that they are permitted to dispose of immovable property as per regulations from the most senior civil service administrator in the place where their head office or branch is located and as to the authorization of the representative who is to conduct the registration transaction.
+Commercial Companies obtain such certification from the commercial registry officer.
 Commercial Companies obtain such certification from the commercial registry officer.

 Article 3 - Immovable properties that religious, scientific or charitable entities owned by foreigners whose presence is recognized by the Government of the Republic of Turkey lay claim to based on decrees and Government resolutions may be registered in the name of incorporated entities provided the limits of such documents are not exceeded and the Government’s permission is obtained.

-Article 4 - In transactions to register mines, the documents to be presented as per the relevant statutes and regulations must be certified by the Ministry of Economics.
+Article 4 - In transactions to register mines, the documents to be presented as per the relevant statutes and regulations must be certified by the Ministry of Economy.

 Article 5 - (Repealed: 4/11/1990-3678/Article 31)